centrica-engineering/nucleus-docs/docs/components/ns-timeline.md

 | Provide helpful messaging | Use overly long event names |
 | Use summary to set expectations for the `standard` variant | Use timestamp if it causes confusion with a date elsewhere on the page for the `standard` variant |

-## Best practice for Individual Timeline Event
+## Best practice for the Individual Timeline Events

 | 💚 Do's | 💔 Don'ts |
 | :--- | :--- |